Universal chaotic dynamics from Krylov space: Introduction

-Krylov operator complexity allows to read out the Lyapunov exponent and the scrambling time \cite{Parker:2018a,Jian:2020qpp,Barbon:2019wsy,Bhattacharjee:2022ave,Avdoshkin:2022xuw,Camargo:2022rnt,Kundu:2023hbk} which characterize the exponential growth of the operator size \cite{Roberts:2018operator,Qi:2018quantum} given by the out-of-time-ordered correlator (OTOC) \cite{Shenker:2013black,Roberts:2014localized,Mertens:2017solving,Shenker:2013yza}.
-Krylov operator complexity also reflects late-time chaotic behavior \cite{Rabinovici:2020operator,Espanol:2022cqr}.
-It is further argued in \cite{Kar:2021nbm,Rabinovici:2021qqt,Rabinovici:2022beu,Alishahiha:2022anw} that the descent in the Lanczos coefficients as well as the late-time behavior of the Krylov operator complexity given by the evolution with a chaotic Hamiltonian $H$ is expected to be governed by the RMT.
-Thus, to study the late-time chaos from Krylov complexity, it appears to be more convenient to study Krylov state complexity directly.
+The exponential growth of Krylov operator complexity, and also the linear growth of Lanczos coefficients, allow to obtain the Lyapunov exponent~\cite{Parker:2018a,Barbon:2019wsy} which characterizes the exponential operator size growth \cite{Roberts:2018operator,Qi:2018quantum} given by, {\it e.g.}, the out-of-time-ordered correlator (OTOC) \cite{Shenker:2013black,Roberts:2014localized,Mertens:2017solving,Shenker:2013yza}.
+However, the maximally exponential growth of Krylov operator complexity at early times is also observed in integrable systems, including free field theories.
+Exponential growth is therefore not necessarily related to chaos \cite{Dymarsky:2021bjq,Bhattacharjee:2022vlt}.
+Here, we hence also turn our attention to the relation between the late-time behavior of Krylov complexity and chaos \cite{Rabinovici:2020operator,Espanol:2022cqr}.
+Moreover, it is argued in \cite{Kar:2021nbm,Rabinovici:2021qqt,Rabinovici:2022beu,Alishahiha:2022anw} that the descent in the Lanczos coefficients as well as the late-time behavior of the Krylov operator complexity given by the evolution with a chaotic Hamiltonian $H$ is expected to be governed by the RMT.
+The relation between Krylov complexity and chaos has further been discussed for a number of models, including the SYK models \cite{Jian:2020qpp,Bhattacharjee:2022ave,He:2022ryk}, quantum field theories \cite{Caputa:2021ori,Khetrapal:2022dzy,Kundu:2023hbk,Camargo:2022rnt,Avdoshkin:2022xuw}, many-body localization system \cite{Trigueros:2021rwj}, and open systems \cite{Liu:2022god,Bhattacharya:2022gbz,Bhattacharjee:2022lzy,Bhattacharya:2023zqt}.
+Krylov complexity has also been used for distinguishing topological phases \cite{Caputa:2022yju,Caputa:2022eye} and for investigating the quantum charging advantage of SYK-like quantum batteries \cite{Kim:2021okd}.